 At the present juncture of the San José Canal with the Highline Canal, the San Simon River channel ranges from around 19 to 26 meters across, depending on the place on the constantly changing banks one takes a measurement.
 It is currently about 3 to 3.5 meters from ground level to the bed of the river (measured when dry).
 However, Gary Huckleberry (personal communication 2006) has informed us that the current depth and width of this entrenchment occurred after about 1900, and that the San Simon channel was previously less wide and deep (Olmstead 1919).
-To span the river the prehistoric agriculturalists could have constructed an aqueduct constructed of several large trees that had been cut in half longitudinally with U-shaped channels cut into them (Figure 23).
-Several such large logs, laid side-by-side and overlapping end-to-end, and supported by a framework of vertical logs imbedded in the river bottom and banks (see Figures 22 and 23), could easily have spanned the width of the San Simon River and connect4ed the ancient segments of the large San José and Highline Canals.
+To span the river the prehistoric agriculturalists could have constructed an aqueduct constructed of several large trees that had been cut in half longitudinally and then hollowed-out (Figure 7).
+Several such large logs, laid side-by-side and overlapping end-to-end, and supported by a framework of vertical logs imbedded in the river bottom and banks, could easily have spanned the width of the San Simon River (see Figures 6 and 7).
 Near the small village of San Juan del Maguey, in the state of Jalisco in Highland Central Mexico, Neely (personal observation 1970) has also seen a similar task accomplished with large agave leaves.
 In this case, many large agave leaves had been overlapped side-by-side and end-to-end, and sewn together with agave fiber, to span a wide drainage.
 This very strong and flexible conduit was supported on a framework of logs.